Noe97663/Interpreter/README.md

 TRANSLATE A FILE:
-python translator.py -t FILENAME python translator.py -t FILENAME > output.py (do this so save the translated code)
+python translator.py -t FILENAME python translator.py -t FILENAME > output.py (do this to save the translated code)

 INTERPRETOR MODE:
 python translator.py -i FILENAME (This is the line by line interpreter)